-This is where your artistic ability plays a role.
-Use available elements to guide the viewer’s eye.
+Understanding and using it creatively is where your artistic ability plays a role.
+Use available elements to guide the viewer's eye.
 Frame the picture with available objects.
 Trees in the foreground can frame the house in the background.
 Counters or furniture can cleverly obscure the view of a room.
-Images should be interesting
+Images should be interesting.

 6. Advanced Services